Hadi Tjahjanto: Early career

-Central command
+Inspector General of Ministry of Defense

 After his time under the Ministry of State Secretariat, he became the inspector general of the Ministry of Defense and obtained a promotion to air marshal.
 During his time at the defense ministry, he helped uncover a corruption in the purchase of F-16 and Apache helicopters, where a brigadier general was eventually prosecuted and found guilty.

+Chief of Staff of the Air Force

 On 20 January 2017, Jokowi appointed him as the new chief of staff of the Air Force to replace the retiring Agus Supriatna.
 His name had been nominated as one of three by TNI Commander Gatot Nurmantyo.
 Along with this promotion, he was made air chief marshal.

+Commander of the National Armed Forces

 Due to Gatot's scheduled retirement in 2018, on 4 December 2017 Jokowi (through Secretary of State Pratikno) submitted a letter to the People's Representative Council through deputy chairman Fadli Zon, nominating Hadi as the sole candidate to replace him.

-He was formally inaugurated on 8 December 2017, making him the second TNI commander to hail from the air force after Djoko Suyanto between 2006 and 2007.
+He was formally inaugurated on 8 December 2017, making him the second TNI commander to hail from the air force, after Djoko Suyanto between 2006 and 2007.